 Emergency Safe Housing

-- If you no longer feel safe where you’re living because of the interpersonal violence, we can assist with getting you into emergency housing on campus, or in a shelter run by Sable House.
+- If you no longer feel safe where you’re living because of the interpersonal violence, we can assist with getting you into emergency housing on campus, or potentially in a shelter run by Sable House.

-- We can also work with University Housing to move you into a different room or building on campus.
+- We can work with University Housing to move you into a different room or building on campus.

 - In Oregon, if you have experienced domestic violence, sexual assault or stalking, you have specific housing rights such as: